- 4 cups bran flakes

 - 3/4 teaspoon ground cinnamon

-- In another large bowl, cream butter and sugar until light and fluffy.
-Beat in eggs, one at a time, beating well after each addition.
-Beat in bananas and vanilla (mixture will appear curdled).
+- In a bowl, combine bran flakes and buttermilk; set aside.
+In a large mixing bowl, cream butter and sugar.
+Beat in eggs, one at a time.
+Add the bananas and vanilla; mix well (mixture will appear curdled).

-Combine the pecans, brown sugar and cinnamon; sprinkle over batter.
+- Combine the pecans, brown sugar and cinnamon; sprinkle over batter.
 Bake at 350° for 20-25 minutes or until a toothpick comes out clean.
 Cool for 5 minutes before removing from pans to wire racks.
-Serve warm.
+Yield: 1-1/2 dozen.